Personal hygiene - taking care of your body

 You may want to use foot powder or talcum powder on your feet and inside your shoes.
 This can help too.

 Most sneakers or running shoes will survive being washed by hand or even in the washing machine.
+Put them in with old towels so they don't 'kick' the inside of the washing machine.
+Then hang them outside to dry.

 The hair follicles [which the hair grows from] produce oil which keeps the hair smooth.
 You also have sweat glands in your scalp, and dead skin cells come off the scalp.
 The oil, sweat and dead cells all add together and can make hair greasy and look dirty unless you wash it regularly.